 Phototherapy or "bili lights"

-This treatment is most commonly used, but it is not effective for all types of hyperbilirubinemia.
-For example, phototherapy is not used for infants with cholestasis.
 Phototherapy uses bright light to change bilirubin that has not been processed by the liver into a form that can be eliminated rapidly from the body by excretion in the urine.
 Blue light is the most effective, and most doctors use special commercial phototherapy units.
-Newborns are placed under the unit and undressed to expose as much skin as possible.
+Newborns are placed under the lights and are undressed to expose as much skin as possible.
 They are turned frequently and left under the lights for variable periods of time (typically about 2 days to a week) depending on how much the bilirubin levels in the blood need to be lowered.
 Phototherapy can help prevent kernicterus.
 To determine how well the treatment is working, doctors periodically measure bilirubin levels in blood.
 Skin color is not a reliable guide.

 Exchange transfusions may need to be repeated if bilirubin levels remain high.
 Also, the procedure has risks and complications, such as heart and breathing problems, blood clots, and electrolyte imbalances in the blood.